 Repayment Cap in 2022 and 2023

 The repayment waiver was only for 2020.
 For 2021 and beyond, if you ask for the subsidy upfront, and your income ends up higher than your estimate, you’ll have to pay back some of the subsidy.
 There’s a cap on how much you need to pay back.
 The cap varies depending on your Modified Adjusted Gross Income (MAGI) relative to the Federal Poverty Level (FPL) and your tax filing status.
 It’s also adjusted for inflation each year.
 Here are the caps on paying back the subsidy for 2022 and 2023.

 |< 200% FPL||Single: $325|

 |< 400% FPL||Single: $1,400|

 Source: IRS Rev. Proc.
 2021-45, author’s own calculations.

-The repayment cap in 2021 applies only when your higher income is below 400% of FPL.
+The repayment caps in 2021 and 2022 apply only when your higher income is below 400% of FPL.
 If your actual income exceeds 400% of FPL, there’s no repayment cap — you will have to pay back 100% of the difference between what you received and what your actual income qualifies for.

 The caps are also set sufficiently high such that unless there’s a big difference between your actual income and your estimated income at the time of enrollment, the amount you need to pay back will fall below the cap.
 For example, suppose you’re married filing jointly and you estimated your income would be $50,000 in 2022 when you enrolled.
 Suppose by the time you file your tax return, your income turns out to be $60,000.
 Because your income is $10,000 higher than you originally estimated, you qualify for a lower subsidy now.
 You will be required to pay back the $1,526 difference.
 Because this difference is well under the $2,800 repayment cap, the cap doesn’t really help you.